 - Crowdfunder – they don’t always charge a fee for using this platform fees, it depends on what the project is your looking to fund.

 This network was established by the University of Warwick’s Science Park in 1994 as part of an access to finance programme aimed at stimulating the growth of innovation-led businesses in any commercial sector.
 They have a large database of over 150 investors and operates 5 specific investor groups who meet every month in Coventry, Wolverhampton, and Malvern Science Parks.

 You can get help with sourcing funding, introductions to funders, help with your business presentations.

 This is a national trade association for angel and early-stage investments, representing 650 members that collectively deploy more than £2 billion per year.
 Members include angel groups, individual investors, early stage venture capital companies, investment platforms, universities, and accelerators.

 You can subscribe or become a member to access the full investors list.

 This is a platform that connects businesses looking for investment and investors with the capital, contacts, and knowledge to help them succeed.
 They claim to have 274,000 registered investors interested in new projects.

 - website: Angel Investment Network

-Form is a new early-stage venture fund investing in start-ups disrupting regulated markets or building in new markets that will face regulation.
-It is backed by the British Bank and the Form II fund will invest between £200,000 and £1m in pre-seed and seed staged start-ups, typically delivering its focused support as a co-investor rather than leading rounds.
+Form is a new early stage venture fund investing in start-ups disrupting regulated markets or building in new markets that will face regulation.
+It is backed by the British Bank and the Form II fund will invest between £200,000 and £1 million in pre-seed and seed staged start-ups, typically delivering its focused support as a co-investor rather than leading rounds.